Regents of the University of California: Composition

-The majority of the board (18 Regents) is appointed via nomination by the governor of California and confirmation by the California State Senate to 12-year terms.
-One student Regent is selected by the board to represent the students for a one-year term through a hiring process that is conducted by the board.
-The remaining 7 Regents are ex officio members, namely the president of the University of California; the governor and lieutenant governor of California; the Speaker of the State Assembly; the State Superintendent of Public Instruction, and the President and Vice President of the AAUC (the coordinating body for the alumni associations of UC member institutions).
+The majority of the board, the eighteen regents, are appointed via nomination by the governor of California and confirmation by the California State Senate to twelve year terms.
+One student regent is selected by the board to represent the students for a one year term through a hiring process that is conducted by the board.
+The remaining seven regents are ex-officio members, namely the president of the University of California; the governor and lieutenant governor of California; the Speaker of the State Assembly; the State Superintendent of Public Instruction, and the President and Vice President of the AAUC (the coordinating body for the alumni associations of UC member institutions).

-The Board also has two non-voting faculty representatives and two non-voting Staff Advisors.
-The incoming student Regent serves as a non-voting Regent-designate from the date of selection (usually between July and October) until beginning their formal term the following July 1.
+The Board also has two non-voting faculty representatives and two non-voting staff advisors.
+The incoming student regent serves as a non-voting regent designate from the date of selection.
+Selection normally occurs between July and October, and they remain in the position until beginning their formal term the following July 1.

-The vast majority of the Regents appointed by the governor historically have been lawyers, politicians and businessmen.
+The vast majority of the regents appointed by the governor historically have been lawyers, politicians and businessmen.
 Over the past two decades, it has been common that UC Regents appointees have donated relatively large sums of money either directly to the governor's election campaigns or indirectly to party election groups.